The Big Impact Employee Feedback Has on Performance Reviews

 Make feedback one of the core values of the organization.
 This sends a clear message about its importance.
 Ensure that the importance of feedback is communicated to employees right from the onboarding stage and incorporated in employee handbooks.

-6. Include feedback nudges in 1-1 templates.
+6. Include feedback prompts in 1-1 templates.

 Make feedback a standing agenda item in 1-1 meetings, ensuring it’s addressed regularly.
 Include questions that prompt feedback.
 For example, “What’s one thing I could have done better in our last project?” or “Do you have any suggestions for our next team meeting?”

-7. Build project retros into all project plans.
+7. Build retrospectives into project plans.

 After completing a project, schedule a retrospective meeting to discuss what went well and areas of improvement.
-Here’s a project retro template you can use in your next project plan.

 The 360° performance review is a powerful tool, especially in an environment with a thriving feedback culture.
+When implemented effectively, organizations report an average performance improvement of 14.9%, making 360-degree feedback not only a culture builder but also a performance enhancer.

-Instead of receiving unidimensional critique from just one person, the 360° feedback technique ensures employees learn from almost everyone they interact with regularly, including but not limited to their superiors, peers, and subordinates (and sometimes even clients).
+Unlike a single-source review, the 360° feedback technique ensures employees learn from almost everyone they interact with regularly, including but not limited to their superiors, peers, and subordinates (and sometimes even clients).

 Harvard Business Review notes that 360° performance reviews, when administered correctly, lead to expanded self-awareness and an increased likelihood of change.
 There is a greater tendency to accept feedback when one realizes multiple people have the same opinion of them.

-How to conduct a 360° Performance Review
+How to conduct a 360-degree performance review

 There are many ways to incorporate 360° feedback into your performance review process.
 You can administer a digital survey, hire an external consultant, or organize direct employee-employee feedback.

-1. All-round communication: Communicate the purpose, process, and benefits of the 360° performance review to all employees involved, and lay out clear expectations and guidelines on structuring feedback.
+1. All-around communication: Communicate the purpose, process, and benefits of the 360° performance review to all employees involved, and lay out clear expectations and guidelines on structuring feedback.
 Also, specify how the feedback will be used: is it for development, promotion, or both?

 2. Raters selection: Choose a diverse group of raters, including supervisors, peers, subordinates, and sometimes even customers, to provide a well-rounded view of the employee’s performance.
 Ensure those providing feedback have worked closely with the individual in the recent past, ensuring the feedback is relevant and based on recent observations.